anatolii-serzhantov/the-insider-ai-search-bar/README.md

 **GitHub Pages:** https://anatolii-serzhantov.github.io/the-insider-search-prototype/

-**Objective:** This project aims to enhance the search quality on the website by implementing AI-powered semantic search.
+**Objective:** This project aims to enhance the search precision and context awareness on the website by implementing AI-powered semantic search.
 Project focuses on solving limitations of pure vector search by combining neural network semantic embeddings with optimized rule-based heuristics and proportional ranking algorithms.

 **Model used:** `Xenova/paraphrase-multilingual-mpnet-base-v2` (quantized).
 The model maps the user's query to a 768-dimensional dense vector space and calculates the cosine similarity against pre-computed article vectors.